 ― William Booth

 Though it may sound counterintuitive, you can beat writer’s block simply by giving in.
 Just like the inevitability of the flu’s progression through your mucous membranes, writer’s block follows a predictable pattern.
 The first few days it may seem mild, like that tiny tickle in the back of your throat.
-This is went it’s at its most vulnerable, but it’s rarer than you think to successfully stop a virus (or a block) during its formative stage.
+This is when it’s at its most vulnerable, but it’s rarer than you think to successfully stop a virus (or a block) during its formative stage.
 You can certainly try to mount a defense, be it vitamin C or a bit of busy work at the computer, but if you fail, don’t despair.
 What they say about that darkest moment before the dawn is true.
 Surrender to the inevitable, in that way you lose the battle but win the war.

 Let yourself get moody and despondent.
 Pretend you’ll never write another word.
 Daydream in detail about the post-apocalyptic wasteland of your abandoned literary hopes and dreams.
 Call “Uncle!” and hide under the covers.